-BBEdit 11 now has the ability to open and edit Office files directly, avoiding all of the above hassle.
+BBEdit 11 now has the ability to open and edit Office files directly, avoiding all of the above hassle when editing in macOS.
 However, you still have to be a little careful about your working procedure:

 - Open your Office file in BBEdit 11.
 In the left-hand pane, you’ll see a folder tree of the files contained within, so no unzipping is required

 - Select the file you want to edit.
 The file opens in the main BBEdit window, displaying two lines.
 The first is the XML header, the second is the actual content.

 - Click at the left end of the second line.

 - Choose Markup>Utilities>Format… (Format with three dots after it, the plain Format command will wreck your document!)

 - Very Important: Uncheck the first Option Normalize tag case.
 Leaving this option checked will cause Office to see an XML error in the file!